-sarson ka saag – one of the indian recipe that is a labor of love, time and patience. sarson is the hindi/punjabi word for mustard and saag means greens.
+sarson ka saag recipe with step by step photos – one of the indian recipe that is a labor of love, time and patience. sarson is the hindi/punjabi word for mustard and saag means greens.

 saag is a punjabi term which means greens. so the english translations is mustard greens. so you will have palak saag, bathua saag and so on.